T-racey/100-days-of-code/log.md

 My real case example was "Imagine you have an object with the names of your favourite fruits and their corresponding colours.
 You can use a for...in loop to print out the name and colour of each fruit".

+I then popped into a Kumospace event where coach Hamza shared a couple of really useful youtube links which will hopefully help me with my approch to learning code.

 **Thoughts:**.

 A great day .
 I feel like I moved forward a little today.

+### Day 24: March 23rd 2023
+**Today's Progress:**

+I started work early again today.
+I find that getting an hour of coding in at the start of the day helps to make me feel more productive and I am more likely to get more done.

+No starter quiz today.
+Whoop! :tada:
+But still, we had to do the infamous School  of Code "squats", :sweat:

+We then went straight into our Hackathon challenge.
+We were given the day to select an API and create a project using it.
+We were given a list of APIs to choose from and my team (Hani and James) chose the 'The Open Trivia Database API'.

+We spent the day researching the API and planning our project.
+We decided to create a quiz game.
+We used the API to get the questions and answers and we used the DOM to display the questions and answers.
+We used the console to test our code and we used Github to collaborate and push our code.

+Here is a link to our project - https://t-racey.github.io/SoC-Wk2-Trivial-Knowledge-Quiz/

+Coach Kazeem said we did well so I'm taking that and running with it! :runner:

+I also had a meeting with my mentor today.
+We discussed my progress I specifically asked about how to approach level 8 Codewar challenges.
+I realised that iut is indeed acceptable to search for tips on how to solve the challenge and Hannah worked with me in breaking down the challenge into smaller steps.

+**Thoughts:**.

+A strong end to the week!
+Just as well, I'm shattered! :sleeping:

+Apparently we have a couple of hours homework and class starts at 11am on Monday so more time to practice my coding before we get going on new learning.

+I'm looking forward to a bit of a break from the keyboard and will be keen to consolidate my learning a bit more.